Basil Pesto Recipe

 Basil pesto is an easy sauce to make for pastas, marinades, and much more!
-Add toasted pine nuts, and this pesto will become one of your favorites!
+Add toasted pine nuts, and this basil pesto recipe will become one of your favorites!

 One thing that has grown like crazy though, is basil.
 I came home from a few days in Reno to find that my three basil plants had practically taken over!
 This was great, except for the fact that I don’t actually like basil very much.
 Truthfully, the smell of it makes me queasy.